kuangyu0801/kuangyu0801.github.io/README.md

 ### - What was the last project you led, and what was its outcome?
 ### 講多次就很可信
 ### 4G LTE MIMO
-- Situation: Customer(Samsung) wants new feature  4G LTE MIMO to be supported in the
+- Situation: Customer(Samsung) wants new feature  4G LTE Massive MIMO to be supported in the existing product
-- Task: 4G LTE MIMO
+- Task: implementing patch for new feature (4G LTE Massive MIMO) with HW that i
 - Action:
 - Result: